-Children on the SEND Register are as likely to become involved in Clubs, School Council, Form and House activities, and every aspect of school life as children and young people without SEND.
+Children on the SEND Register are as likely to become involved in Clubs, School Council, Residential trips and every aspect of school life as children and young people without SEND.
 We are able to remove barriers in this, as in any aspect of school life, so that all opportunities are open to all children.
 Where appropriate, we seek to put on additional opportunities so that skills and independent learning opportunities are further enhanced.
-One example of this from the past year has been additional movement sessions for children with particular mobility needs.
-The feedback from the children themselves and from their families has been wonderful.